 It’s interesting, I was speaking with someone yesterday, and we were talking about networking, and she says, “you know what, I’ve gotten five hours a day back by not driving around to meetings.”
 As a mom, between going back and forth to school and dropping off her kids and then running off the networking meetings, she says I now have five more hours in the day because I’m not in the car

 That’s an excellent point, right.
 I spoke to somebody else; she’s an executive at a large company and traveling worldwide.
-Now that she’s not traveling, she said for the first time in many, many years, she stepped out in her backyard and looked at what’s growing there.
+Now that she’s not traveling, she said she stepped out in her backyard for the first time in many, many years and looked at what’s growing there.
 She had no idea.